 • Helps determine if the candidate has any lingering emotional or behavioral problems.

-• Assesses factors such as stress tolerance, impulse control, and aggression—important traits for military service.
+• Assesses factors such as stress tolerance, impulse control, and aggression—essential traits for military service.

 • Can detect exaggeration or malingering (faking good or bad symptoms).